-\ Please be aware depending on your internet speed, large files may take a very long time to be uploaded onto Canvas.
-If you are submitting a large file, please allow plenty of time for the upload.
+^{} Please be aware depending on your internet speed, large files may take a very long time to be uploaded onto Canvas.
+If you are submitting a large file, please allow plenty of time before the deadline for the file to upload.